The Hubble Constant from Blue Type Ia Supernovae: Conclusion

 \section{Conclusion}

-In this paper we used different SN~Ia data sets for which SN~Ia lightcurve parameters, such as lightcurve shape and color parameters, have been obtained with different lightcurve fitting methods (SALT2 and {\tt SNooPy}).
+In this paper, we used different SN~Ia data sets for which SN~Ia lightcurve parameters, such as lightcurve shape and color parameters, have been obtained with different lightcurve fitting methods (SALT2 and {\tt SNooPy}).
 We used data compilations from Pantheon+ and CSP \citep{2022ApJ...938..110B, 2022ApJ...938..111B, 2022ApJ...938..113S, 2024ApJ...970...72U} together with Cepheid distances \citep{2022ApJ...938...36R}.

-The key findings are summarized below: \begin{itemize} \item Independent of data compilation, lightcurve fitter and cosmological model, nearly unextinguished blue SNe~Ia lead to $H_0$ values within 1.2 $\sigma$ of $H_0$ values from extinguished SNe~Ia (green bin) and within 1 $\sigma$ of those measured from the CMB.
-This is a net effect of (i) a smaller best fit value ($\sim$3 km s$^{-1}$ Mpc$^{-1}$) and (ii) larger errors due to smaller sample size. \item SNe~Ia with colors $c > -0.1$ mag, tend to result in high $H_0$ values ($H_0 > 72$ km s$^{-1}$ Mpc$^{-1}$). \item There seems to be no obvious difference of the projected distance of blue SNe~Ia compared to redder SNe~Ia although blue SNe~Ia must be located in low-extinction environments. \end{itemize}
+The key findings are summarized below: \begin{itemize} \item Independent of the data set, lightcurve fitter, and cosmological model investigated here, we find low $H_0$ values ($\sim$ 70 km s$^{-1}$ Mpc$^{-1}$) for nearly unextinguished blue SNe~Ia. \item SNe~Ia with colors $c > -0.1$ mag tend to result in higher $H_0$ values ($H_0 > 72$ km s$^{-1}$ Mpc$^{-1}$). \item The $H_0$ values from nearly unextinguished blue SNe~Ia are within 1.2 $\sigma$ of $H_0$ values from extinguished SNe~Ia (green bin) and within 1 $\sigma$ of those measured from the CMB.
+This is a net effect of (i) a smaller best-fit value ($\sim$3 km s$^{-1}$ Mpc$^{-1}$) and (ii) larger errors due to smaller sample size.
+We stress that our results (see Figure~\ref{fig:hnull1}) are fully consistent with previously published results of high $H_0$ values from the same data \citep{2022ApJ...934L...7R, 2024ApJ...970...72U}.
+The errors on our $H_0$ values from the blue (and red) SNe~Ia encompass this 'high' value of $H_0$.
+At the same time, the lower mean $H_0$ value and the larger error associated with it are also consistent with a 'low' $H_0$ value.

+\item There seems to be no obvious difference of the projected distance of blue SNe~Ia compared to redder SNe~Ia although blue SNe~Ia must be located in low-extinction environments. \end{itemize}

 Our findings suggest that the majority of SNe~Ia in cosmological samples may be affected by more complex dust extinction than what is captured by dust models currently employed in the standardization of SNe~Ia and cosmological models.
 As directly measuring extinction for each SNe~Ia in distant galaxies is challenging, turning to only blue, presumably unextinguished, SNe~Ia may be a promising path for future cosmology.
+Including reddened supernovae requires careful modeling of SNe~Ia populations in relation to their environments.
+Along these lines, recent improvements in matching SNe~Ia in the Hubble flow against the calibration SNe~Ia resulted in as low values of the Hubble constant as the estimate obtained in this study from blue SNe~Ia \citep{Wojtak2025, 2025arXiv251114332M}.

 \software{{\tt astropy} \citep{2013A&A...558A..33A, The_Astropy_Collaboration_2022}, {\tt emcee} \citep{2013PASP..125..306F} }